 - Have a pest control professional regularly treat your home

-It’s never a good feeling to see insects in your food.
+It’s never a good feeling to see pantry moths in your food.
 But it is a good reminder to take some time and go through all of your stored products and eliminate what you don’t need.
 Eliminating a current infestation and preventing a future one is easy with the right steps and tools.